 Read this in-depth guide If you want to learn more about root cellars.

 5. Propane Powered Refrigerators

-Propane works great for heating, as in water heaters, stoves, ovens, and home heaters.
+Propane works great for heating, like water heaters, stoves, ovens, and home heaters.
 And they’re popular in RVs.
-Though people who have RVs aren’t generally using them in cold climates.
+However, people with RVs don’t generally use them in cold climates.
 The whole point is to move with the good weather.